UN chief calls for massive international support for Somalia - ExBulletin

 Most of the city was shut down for Guterres’ visit, with public transport limited.

-Guterres thanked Mohamud for the warm welcome and said he was looking forward to seeing him later on Tuesday for Iftar – the breaking of the Ramadan fast.
+Guterres thanked Mohamud for the warm welcome and said he was looking forward to late Tuesday for Iftar – the breaking of the Ramadan fast.

+NEWS SUMMARY: Drought in Somalia killed an estimated 43,000 people last year

 Mohamud, in turn, thanked Guterres for showing concern for Somalia.